Kiyoshi Hasegawa (admiral): Later naval career

 Hasegawa had been considered as a candidate for Naval Minister in the new cabinet of Suzuki Kantarō; instead, he was appointed inspector-general of the Imperial Navy and headed an office conducting research into advanced naval technologies from 1 June 1945.
 The office continued to function until the surrender of Japan on 15 August.
 Along with all other Imperial officers, he entered the reserves on 30 November, after over four decades of service.

 Postwar

 Along with many other leading politicians and military commanders, Hasegawa was arrested in late 1946 as a suspected Class A war criminal by the American occupation authorities.
 As he had been commander of naval forces in China at the time of the Panay Incident, he was questioned by GHQ officers.
 However, Hasegawa made a formal apology to the American and British officers; impressing the court with his integrity, he was acquitted.
 Following his release from Sugamo Prison on 14 January 1947, in 1951 he sat on an advisory committee composed of former Imperial Japanese Navy officers to oversee the formation of the Japan Maritime Self-Defence Force.

-Hasegawa died in Kamakura on the 25th anniversary of the end of the Second World War, aged 87.
-His grave is at the Kamakure Reien Cemetery.
+Hasegawa died in Tokyo on the 25th anniversary of the end of the Second World War, aged 87.
+His grave is at the Kamakura Reien Cemetery.